Table of Contents

 How to create an indefinite-delivery contract

-Your business can create indefinite-delivery contracts that fit your individual needs.
-With a modern contract management software, you can customize and track all of your agreements.
+You can create indefinite-delivery contracts that fit your individual needs.
+With modern contract lifecycle management (CLM) software, you can create, customize, and track all of your agreements.
 Instead of starting from scratch each time, you can have a template agreement ready to go that may require little to no editing.

 Managing indefinite-delivery contracts